 To ensure that development and redevelopment reflect the community’s values, a City Council-appointed citizen review board, the Architectural Review Board (ARB), evaluates projects within the Historic District.
 Its responsibility is to ensure that projects meet specific criteria for historic preservation to protect the character of the area.

-If you are interested in improving a historic property, you can learn about the financial incentives (PDF) available for historic buildings and how to qualify for a tax exemption.
+If you are interested in improving a historic property, you can learn about the financial incentives available for historic buildings and how to qualify for a tax exemption (see links above).
 If listed in the National Register of Historic Places, properties may be eligible for state and federal Historic Tax Credit programs.
 National Register designation is not the same as the local Historic District overlay, though these two district types largely overlap in Fredericksburg.
-The National Register-listed Fredericksburg Historic District does not include any local regulatory oversight.
+Properties that are not located within the local Historic District overlay do not require oversight by the ARB.